You found a Pelosi comment that you printed to me on the Supreme Court decision?

 They're going to paint a big bullseye on themselves.

-They're going to tell the American people this is great.
+They're going to tell the American people, this is great.

-This is good Bush overstepped.
+Bush overstepped.

-The rule of law is what counts here, and these terrorists need to be given the full force and protection of the U.S. Constitution.
+And these terrorists need to be given the full force and protection of the U.S. Constitution.

-This is this is absolutely stupid.
+This is absolutely stupid.

 This is just stupid.